China’s milk market overview in 2020

 Social media in China are the best place to work on your branding and storytelling

-Chinese people spend a lot of time on social media doing many things like, chat with friends, create videos, buy products and others, however, what is important for brands is that Chinese people go on these channels also to:
+Chinese people spend a lot of time on social media doing many things like, chatting with friends, creating videos, buying products and others, however, what is important for brands is that Chinese people go on these channels also to:

 - obtain information about products and brands